tiprankstipranks

 Regulation - Risk 4

-Fee revenues from overdraft and NSF programs may be subject to increased supervisory scrutiny.
+Fee revenues from overdraft and NSF programs have been and may continue to be subject to increased supervisory scrutiny.

 Regulation - Risk 5